The Salvation Army Bridge Centre (Alcohol and Drug Support) - Kaikohe

 The process starts with a Drug & Alcohol Assessment, followed by confirmation of a treatment pathway.
 Treatment options include:

-- One-to-one individual sessions
+- One-to-one individual assessment via phone

 - Referral to a Drive Soba programme, if you are facing 3 or more drink driving charges and this programme is appropriate